 My travels have brought many of these short but personal relationships into my life.
 There are people out there in the world with whom I’ve shared some of my life’s most memorable moments that I’ll never, ever see again.
 It’s very enriching and bittersweet at the same time, do you know what I mean?

-Anyway, I can’t wait to share with you guys more stories and pictures from this awesome trip (especially the pictures from Antelope Valley that will BLOW your mind) – keep an eye out for the following weeks.
+Anyway, I can’t wait to share with you guys more stories and pictures from this awesome trip (especially the pictures from Antelope Canyon that will BLOW your mind) – keep an eye out for the following weeks.